nehemiaobati/appbackup/README.md

 ### Strategy Configuration Example

 The AI's behavior is heavily influenced by its strategy directives, stored as JSON in the `trade_logic_source` table.
-Below is an example of a `strategy_directives_json` (from `d.json`) that users can edit via the Live Strategy Editor in the dashboard:
+Below is an example of a `strategy_directives_json` (from `d.json`) that users can edit via the Live Strategy Editor in the dashboard.
+Note that `quantity_determination_method` and `allow_ai_to_update_strategy` are bot-level configuration parameters and are not part of this JSON.

 ```json
 {